A look at the road out of the World Cup’s round of 16

 MOSCOW — No more ties, or tiebreakers.
-The World Cup has cut its 32-team field in half, and starting Saturday, every match will end with someone going home.
+The World Cup is into the knockout stage, and every match will end with someone going home.

+On Saturday, that meant two of the greatest players of the era followed each other out of the tournament.
+Lionel Messi and Argentina lost 4-3 to France, which got two goals from teenager Kylian Mbappe.
+Four hours later, Cristian Ronaldo and his European champion Portugal team lost 2-1 to Uruguay.

+France and Uruguay were the first teams to reach the quarterfinals, and they’ll meet on July 6.

 Sunday starts with Russia hosting Spain in Moscow’s main stadium, with the late game pitting Denmark, which hasn’t lost since the fall of 2016, against Croatia, which eased through its group with three wins.
 The winners meet July 7.